BitCANN/bitcann-contracts/README.md

 Structure:
    - `category`: domainCategory
-   - `commitment`: lockingbytecode <35 bytes>
+   - `commitment`: lockingbytecode of authorized contract <35 bytes>

 The Registry Contract has a designated number of threads for authorized contracts:

-x = number of threads [The exact value can be anything but must be decided at the time of genesis as these cannot be created later]
+x = number of threads [The exact value can be anything.
+It must be decided at the time of genesis as these cannot be created later]

 - Auction: ~x threads
 - Bid: ~x threads